DavidLekei/movr-api/README.md

 ## Technology used

-movr was developed in Android Studio using Flutter for cross platform on Android/iOS.

-movr-api is written in Pythong using the Flask framework, running on Amazon's ElasticBeanstalk.
+movr-api is written in Python using the Flask framework, running on Amazon's ElasticBeanstalk.

 All movie data was scraped from the web using scrapers I wrote in Python.